Regional Bell Operating Company: Altafiber

-Consolidated Communications
+Fidium Fiber

 FairPoint Communications, an independent provider based in North Carolina, acquired Northern New England Telephone Operations.
 NNETO is an operating company split from the original New England Telephone to serve access lines in Maine and New Hampshire.
 The sale of these lines by Verizon to FairPoint closed in 2008.
 Telephone Operating Company of Vermont, a company created following FairPoint's acquisition, was an operating company wholly owned by Northern New England Telephone Operations.
-In December 2016 FairPoint was purchased by Consolidated Communications, and the combined company operates under the Consolidated Communications name.
+In December 2016 FairPoint was purchased by Consolidated Communications, and the combined company operates under the Fidium Fiber name.

 Frontier Communications

 In 2010, Frontier Communications acquired Frontier West Virginia, one of the original Bell Operating Companies formerly known as the Chesapeake and Potomac Telephone Company of West Virginia, in a larger deal including some former GTE companies with Verizon Communications.
 In December 2013, AT&T agreed to sell SNET to Frontier, with the sale closing in the second half of 2014.

 On April 1, 2016, Frontier Communications (FTR) completed the data conversions from the Verizon systems for the remaining three largest former GTE properties: California, Florida and Texas.

 On May 1, 2020, Frontier Communications (FTR) completed the sale of its Northwest Regional companies of Idaho, Montana, Oregon and Washington to Ziply Fiber in an effort to avoid Chapter 11 bankruptcy.
 This move did not solve Frontier Communications financial problems resulting in a Chapter 11 Bankruptcy filing on April 14, 2020.
 Frontier went public again on May 4, 2021, with FYBR as its trading symbol on NASDAQ, after changing its name to "Frontier Communications Parent".
 In 2024, Verizon announced it will purchase Frontier for $20 billion.
 The FCC approved the acquisition in May 2025.
+The acquisition closed on January 20, 2026.